saptak/saptak.github.io/_posts/2025-03-23-mastering-long-term-agentic-memory-with-langgraph.md

 ## Conclusion

 Long-term memory transforms AI agents from simple responders to truly helpful assistants that learn, adapt, and personalize over time.
-By implementing semantic, episodic, and procedural memory in your Langgraph-based agents, you can create experiences that feel more human, more helpful, and more intelligent.
+By implementing semantic, episodic, and procedural memory in your LangGraph-based agents, you can create experiences that feel more human, more helpful, and more intelligent.

 The combination of these memory types mirrors human cognitive processes, allowing agents to remember facts, learn from experiences, and refine their behaviors over time.
 As you implement these capabilities, you'll find your agents becoming increasingly valuable to users as they build up knowledge and adapt to specific needs and preferences.